-In the artificial intelligence (AI) / machine learning (ML) powered world where predictive models have started getting used more often in decision-making areas, the primary concerns of policy makers, auditors and end users have been to make sure that these models are not taking biased/unfair decisions based on model predictions (intentional or unintentional discrimination).
+In the artificial intelligence (AI) / machine learning (ML) powered world where predictive models have started getting used more often in decision-making areas, the primary concerns of policy makers, auditors and end users have been to make sure that these systems using the models are not making biased/unfair decisions based on model predictions (intentional or unintentional discrimination).
 Imagine industries such as banking, insurance, and employment where models are used as solutions to decision-making problems such as shortlisting candidates for interviews, approving loans/credits, deciding insurance premiums etc. How harmful it could be to the end users as these decisions may impact their livelihood based on biased predictions made by the model, thereby, resulting in unfair/biased decisions.
-Thus, it is important for product managers/business analysts and data scientists working on the ML problems to understand different nuances of model prediction bias such as some of the following which is discussed in this post:
+Thus, it is important for product managers/business analysts and data scientists working on the ML problems to understand different nuances of model prediction bias such as some of the following which is discussed in this post.

 What is ML Model Fairness/Bias?